 My heart goes out to you if you’re late to the party, but even the best parties don’t last forever.
 The good food is the first to go and when you arrive later as opposed to sooner, you’re often picking through the leftovers.

 If your product/service got drowned out by the noise that has become today’s media, take heart.
 You’ll have another chance.
 Just remember, you’ll never make headlines by following the leaders.
 You make them by becoming one yourself which means, at the very least, you need a thread of originality.
 You need a good idea that’s more than just a spin-off of what everyone else in your market is doing.
-At least, that’s the way it needs to appear to potential customers and clients.
+At least, that’s the way it needs to appeal to potential customers and clients.